-You're unlikely to need comic fonts very often, but when you do – say if you're working on children's books or an illustration project – you'll be glad of a good selection to experiment with, and thankfully there are thousands of free fonts out there that will do nicely.
+You're unlikely to need comic fonts very often, but when you do – say if you're working on children's books or an illustration project – you'll be glad of a good selection to experiment with, and thankfully there are thousands of free fonts (opens in new tab) out there that will do nicely (for a special vibe, see the best free script fonts).
 Here are 12 of the best free comic fonts that have turned up this year; they're all free for personal use so that you can try them out, and most of them can be used on commercial projects for a very low price.

 01. Happy Markers

 For big, friendly and rounded lettering that doesn't carry the stigma of Comic Sans, Joseph Dawson's Happy Markers (opens in new tab) could be just the thing you need.
 Its all-caps characters look like they've been drawn using a chunky round-tipped marker pen, and for emphasis there's an italic version too.
 Both are free for personal use; a commercial licence will cost you $10.

 Created by Indonesian designer Ryal Docallisme, Nias Bird (opens in new tab) is a fun and distinctive comic font with some fantastically top-heavy characters.
 It's probably best suited to titles and maybe headlines, and it comes with a special trick up its sleeve: rather than a lower-case set it features a slightly heavier weight with more of an art deco look.
 It's free for personal use; contact the author for commercial use.